afallahi/rag-ai-agent-be/README.md

 - Chunk text using LangChain
 - Generate embeddings using Sentence Transformers
 - Store and query a unified FAISS vector database
-- Use a local LLM (Ollama + Mistral) to answer user questions
+- Use a local LLM (Ollama + Mistral) or AWS Bedrock to answer user questions
 - LLM-powered intent detection via LangChain
 - CLI-based interactive assistant
 - Streamlit-based web chat UI
 - REST API backend (FastAPI)
-- Manifest-based incremental indexing
+- Manifest-based incremental indexing with hash and metadata
 - Validate each stage with unit tests

+## Manifest Features

+Each indexed PDF is tracked in `index_manifest.json` with:

+- `hash`: SHA256 of the file
+- `indexed_at`: UTC timestamp of indexing
+- `chunk_count`: number of chunks generated
+- `embedding_count`: number of embeddings
+- `size`: file size in bytes
+- `source`: e.g. `"s3"`

+This enables incremental indexing, integrity checks, and auditability.

 ## Architecture Diagram